Vine-Glo

 Vine-Glo was a grape concentrate brick product sold in the United States during Prohibition by Fruit Industries Ltd, a front for the California Vineyardist Association (CVA), from 1929.
-It was sold as a grape concentrate to make grape juice from but it included a specific warning that told people how to make wine from it.
+It was sold as a grape concentrate to make grape juice from but it apophatically included a warning with instructions on how to make wine from it.
 Fruit Industries ceased producing it in 1931 following a federal court ruling that making wine from concentrate violated section 29 of the Volstead Act.

 History

 When Prohibition banned alcohol in the United States under the Volstead Act, it produced a number of loopholes.
 One under section 29 said that non-alcoholic grape products could still be sold and people could make fruit juices at home from them.
 The CVA founded Fruit Industries and received a $1,300,000 loan from the Federal Farm Board.
 Joseph Gallo, father of vintners Ernest and Julio Gallo, invented Vine-Glo as a legal grape concentrate brick and would sell it through Fruit Industries.
-On the packaging, it included a very specific warning: "After dissolving the brick in a gallon of water, do not place the liquid in a jug away in the cupboard for twenty days, because then it would turn into wine."
+The product was advertised with tips for preventing alcoholic fermentation, with one salesperson giving customers a very specific warning: "Do not place the liquid in this jug and put it away in the cupboard for twenty-one days, because then it would turn into wine."
 Fruit Industries also promoted the Farm Board and carried a statement it was "legal in your own home".